exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/02_Use Case and Project Components/03_package.json Dependencies/index.md

 ### package.json and package-lock.json

-Just to make sure, you probably realize that in JS the concept of *package* is used for a for an entire business or utility application vs. a *folder* in a Java application.
+Just to make sure, you probably realize that in JS, the concept of *package* relates to an entire business or utility application vs. a *folder* as in a Java application.
 Subsequently, the plentiful JS 3rd party utilities are called *packages* - they are *packaged* to be used elsewhere.

-Likewise, a NodeJS project must be packaged for the NodeJS software to run it.
-Getting the project to a runnable state usually takes a few steps in the project's *lifecycle*.
-The place where all project information and configuration is stored is `package.json`.
-This file is the heart of the NodeJS project configuration.
+Likewise, a NodeJS project must be *packaged* for the NodeJS software to run it.
+Getting the project to a runnable state usually takes a few steps in the project's *lifecycle*. `package.json` is the place where all project information and configuration is stored in.
+This file is the heart of the NodeJS project.
 It is written to [NodeJS Package Manager standard](https://docs.npmjs.com/creating-a-package-json-file).
-Sure enough, the file is also usually copied from somewhere initially and then updated, although you may see `npm init` mentioned as the method of creating `package.json` from scratch - corresponding to the project initiation step in its lifecycle.
+Sure enough, the file is also usually copied from somewhere initially and then updated, although, you may see `npm init` mentioned as the method of creating `package.json` from scratch - corresponding to the project initiation step in its lifecycle.

-`package-lock.json` is a control file that is auto-generated or updated when the Package Manager `npm` runs the project installation step and brings in all required 3rd party ("external") packages locally, as listed in the `dependencies` and `devDependencies` sections of `package.json`.
+`package-lock.json` is a control file that is auto-generated (or updated) when the Package Manager `npm` runs the project installation step and brings in all required 3rd party ("external") packages locally, as listed in the `dependencies` and `devDependencies` sections of `package.json`.
 Just like with `Maven` in Java or `pip` in Python, proper dependencies management is absolutely crucial for the wellbeing of your project.

 Stable release versions of external packages are usually three dot-separated numbers, e.g., `8.1.12`.
 The dependency list specifies the version to be loaded by the Package Manager into `node_modules/` and used at runtime.
 As the external packages have their own dependencies, the Package Manager applies some logic to ensure that the entire required dependency tree is brought in.
 Reusable common dependencies and everything listed in your `package.json` is placed into individual sub-folders under `node_modules`.
 If an external package requires a version of some package different from the one listed in `package.json`, that version will be loaded into its own `node_modules` sub-folder under the external package's sub-folder.